walteng/Delani-Studio/README.md

 -   Thirdly,the dependencies include the html, css, images,and jQuery files.

 The set is easy and requires less technical know-how to run
-## BDD

-### User Logic
-- User runs the file path and access the landing page.
-- Click what we do images to get respective descriptions
-### Business Logic
-- Define the images to toggle in "What we do" section when clicked and display its description.
-- On hover of the portfolio images dsplay the project name but ensure image is visible on background.
-- For the contacts section ensure all fields are filled correctly before submit on click of the button.
-- Finally, output the name of the user and thank them for accessing the site.
 ## Known Bugs

 Most of the bugs have been resolved accordingly hence it runs without generating errors